 Periscope isn't the only live video platform, though: there are options for just about every niche and community.
 A few of the otehr popular platforms include Snapchat, Twitch, YouTube Live, and Facebook Live.
-Harry Guinness covered the big ones in his tutorial, Thinking of Getting Into Live Video Streaming?
+Harry Guinness covered the big ones in more depth in his tutorial, Thinking of Getting Into Live Video Streaming?
 Here's Where to Start.

-So if you've ever been interested in live streaming, but aren't sure where to begin, here are some tips from my 21-day experiment.
+So if you've ever been interested in live streaming, but are feeling a bit nervous, here are some tips from my 21-day experiment.

 1. Don't Wait For the Right Time

 Apprehensive?
 Remember: it isn't going to be perfect.
 If you're waiting for the perfect moment to do something, then you'll always be waiting.
 The first part of getting past the fear is removing emotional roadblocks and rationalizations.

 - "But I don't know how to talk to people"